Trioplane/figura-easy-speech-bubbles/README.md

 - Got this idea because of @poompkin's speech bubble :) ty!

 ## Usage:
-- Install `speechBubble.lua` and put it in your avatar
+- Go to releases and install `speechBubble.lua` and put it in your avatar

 - Setting up the speech bubble:
 ```lua